hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 XML sitemap.xml = the list of URLs
 If you treat DFH /sitemap like an XML sitemap, you implemented it wrong.

+You can make your domain AI-ready in minutes:

+[ ] Create Directory: Ensure X-HESS-Stack: https://example.com/.well-known/stack exists on your server.

+[ ] Deploy Stack: Upload the stack file (JSON-LD) to that directory.

+[ ] Define Anchors: Create minimal JSON-LD files for the 5 mandatory pillars.

+[ ] Set Headers: Ensure the server returns Content-Type: application/ld+json for the stack file.

+[ ] Verify: Test resolution via HTTPS: https://yourdomain.com/.well-known/stack.

 ⚡ 30-Second Implementation Checklist
 Create Directory: Ensure /.well-known/ exists on your server.